 Italians and Greeks have a lot in common culturally with some twists and if you happen to be a mixture of Greek and Italian blood lines, that means you are dealing with both your Greek yiayia and Italian nonna—so, good luck!

-They will undoubtedly both put their own flair on everything they do and ultimately you will find yourself in the middle of the battle of the grandmas.
+They will undoubtedly both put their own flair on everything they do, and, ultimately, you will find yourself in the middle of the battle of the grandmas.

-Food–the Greek Yiayia vs the Italian nonna
+Food-—the Greek yiayia vs the Italian nonna

 Whether it’s your nonna or yiayia, your grandmas will do their utmost to influence your cultural identity.

-They will both stuff you silly with food, only to sit and stare at you and ask you that one dreaded question after your meal, “What’s better: Italian food or Greek food?”
+They will both stuff you silly with food only to sit and stare at you and ask you that one dreaded question after your meal: “What’s better: Italian food or Greek food?”

-Also, both an Italian grandma and a Greek one will not understand if you tell them you are not hungry when offered food.
+Furthermore, both an Italian grandma and a Greek one will not understand if you tell them you are not hungry when offered food.
 The conversation will go something like this: